-Bugaboo is developing a flexible leasing plan of their innovative pushchairs and strollers in combination with value creation through reuse and remanufacturing.
+Bugaboo developed a flexible leasing plan of their innovative pushchairs and strollers and combines it with value creation through reuse and remanufacturing.

 Loewe wants to increase the life of their products by turning televisions into entertainment platforms where maintenance and upgrade of the experience via ‘product features’ becomes the new key component of the business model.

-tedrive wants to understand how new business models, product design, supply chain and IT solutions can increase the share of reuse of their steering equipment and optimise their remanufacturing operations.
+tedrive aimed to understand how new business models, product design, supply chain and IT solutions can increase the share of reuse of their steering equipment and optimise their remanufacturing operations.

-ResCoM, which stands for Resource Conservative Manufacturing, is working to develop an innovative methodology and software platform for the industrial implementation of closed-loop manufacturing systems.
-It is co-funded by the European Commission and runs until autumn 2017.
-ResCoM will help designers and manufacturers understand how collection, remanufacturing and reuse of products can lead to more profitable, resource-efficient and resilient business practices compared to the current linear manufacturing system.
-The platform and methodology will be complemented by a series of industrial case studies that demonstrate the benefits of its application across various industries.
+ResCoM, which stands for Resource Conservative Manufacturing, has developed a collection of methodologies and tools for the implementation of closed-loop manufacturing systems.
+Co-funded by the European Commission, the project concluded in October 2017.
+The ResCoM outcomes help designers and manufacturers understand how collection, remanufacturing and reuse of products can lead to more profitable, resource-efficient and resilient business practices compared to the current linear manufacturing system.
+The platform and tools are accompanied by a series of industrial case studies demonstrating the benefits of its application across various industries.